-DESCRIPTION TIMESCALES LEAD OFFICER OUTCOMES ENSURE CAPITAL EXPENDITURE IS MAXIMISED AND UTILISED Develop monitoring system to enable the Council to make full use of its capital resources and increase the proportion of capital expenditure in each year January 2023 - March 2024 Duncan Hall (Corporate Lead Officer Finance & Procurement and Section 151 Officer) Ensures the Council's Capital Programme is delivered and spend maximised Supports partnership working with the Welsh Government on capital projects Supports the delivery of the Council's vision and Corporate Well-being Objectives Supports the reduction of long-term costs and increases in productivity Along with the revenue budget provides the resources to meet the deliver of the services' business plans STATUS: In Progress Authority Care Homes and atinues to be reported to Ca piloting for Technology binet detailing the outt
+TIMESCALES LEAD OFFICER OUTCOMES ENSURE CAPITAL EXPENDITURE IS MAXIMISED AND UTILISED Develop monitoring system to enable the Council to make full use of its capital resources and increase the proportion of capital expenditure in each year January 2023 - March 2024 Duncan Hall (CLO Finance & Procurement and Section 151 Officer) Ensures the Council's Capital Programme is delivered and spend maximised Supports partnership working with the Welsh Government on capital projects Supports the delivery of the Council's vision and Corporate Well-being Objectives Supports the reduction of long-term costs and increases in productivity Along with the revenue budget provides the resources to meet the deliver of the services' business plans STATUS: In Progress The Council continues to work to ensure that capital expenditure is maximised.
+Good use has been made in recent ye ears of capital expenditure, including investment in key areas such as in county tinues to be reported to Ca piloting for Technology binet detailing the outt y-Enabled Care.
+A revised Multi Year Capital Programme for 2023/24 to 2025/2 urn position and the amended programme for the next three years.